exe64bit/passgen/README.md

-# 🔐 SecurePassGen - Open-Source Password Generator
+# 🔐 passgen - Open-Source Password Generator

 **SecurePassGen** is a lightweight and open-source password generator built with **HTML**, **CSS**, and **JavaScript**.
 It helps users create strong, customizable passwords effortlessly while maintaining a focus on simplicity and security.